Glosserr/CarbonCount/README.md

 Finally we used Auth0 for authentication and user account creation for the app!

 ## Languages
-We utilized the HTML, CSS, and JavaScript for this project, through VScode and and github!
+We utilized HTML, CSS, and JavaScript for this project, through VScode and and github!